clawoflight/morgenlichtctl/man/morgenlichtctl.1.md

 # COPYRIGHT

 Copyright © 2016 Bennett Piater.
-Licensed GPLv3: GNU GPL version 3 http://gnu.org/licenses/gpl.html
+Licensed BSD 3-Clause: https://opensource.org/licenses/BSD-3-Clause
 This is free software: you are welcome to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.